bperkinsj/biof501project/README.md

 - MOTReeComparison: contains the files necessary to run the MOTreeComparison tool.

-- tools: contains the Python script from Orthofinder used in the first step of the pipeline.
+- tools: contains the Python script from OrthoFinder used in the first step of the pipeline.

 ### Files